CONSULTATION FEE RANGE – $150-$200

 Can I Grow MMJ at Home?

 A legislative change meant you could grow cannabis at home if you live more than 40 miles from a dispensary.
-However, the introduction of SB 2344 removed this provision, according to NORML.
+However, the introduction of SB 2344 removed this provision.
 Therefore, at present, you are not permitted to grow cannabis as an MMJ patient in ND.

 Where Can I Purchase Cannabis in North Dakota?